heesoo-jang/starter-hugo-academic/content/post/job-market-schedule/index.md

 <b>
   👉 Action items: <br>
     1. Ask for job materials and start your first drafts <br>
-    2. Start thinking about your references (hopefully with your advisor)
+    2. Start thinking about your references (hopefully with your advisor)<br>
     3. Promote that you're on the job market this year <br>
  </b>